 With the support from the Ministry of Health, the Ministry of Railways and the Hong Kong and Macao Affairs Office in Mainland China, the hospital eye trains travel to 9-10 locations each year, providing free surgical operations to the helpless blind cataract patients in remote areas.
 Each train will stop at the designated site for 3 to 4 months.

-The eye trains have become a teaching hospital too, providing various training programmes for the local eye doctors, hence more patients can benefit from the gift of sight.
+The eye-train has become a teaching hospital after years of development.
+It provides a training and practice opportunities for the local eye doctors; hence more patients can benefit from the gift of sight.